briankendall/Profiler68/README.md

 There are a few compiler flags you need to use for profiler builds:

 - `-g -gdwarf-4`: Enables debugging, so that the profiler's samples can be symbolicated.
-- `-ffixed-a6`: This prevents the compiler from using the A6 register.
-This isn't strictly necessary, but not using this may result in the compiled code overwriting A6, which would prevent the profiler from being able to do a stack crawl while taking samples, producing bunk results.
+- `-ffixed-a6 -fno-omit-frame-pointer`: This ensures that each function call have a frame pointer and that register A6 is not overwritten, allowing the profiler to perform a stack crawl when taking samples.
+If you omit these then the stack traces it reports will not be accurate, though there is likely to be a performance cost to compiling with both of these.

 #### Sample output
 Here's what the output looks like when profiling TestPerf: